tonym128/shhh-bot/README.md

 This was originally a Raspberry Pi 4 project I wrote and was manually running on a Pi.
 You can see a video about that here - https://www.youtube.com/watch?v=MjLzgebcDHo

-And now it's a Docker container, which will be able to run on a Pi, Mac and Windows PC!
+And now it's a Docker container, which can run on a Pi, Mac and Windows PC!

 # Setup
 ## Create a Telegram Bot